wayneconnolly/drone-rancher-stack-v1/README.md

 ## Notes

-- Rancher compose is pre-configured to force stack upgrade which will also create the stack if it doesn't exist
+- Rancher CLI is pre-configured to force stack upgrade which will also create the stack if it doesn't exist
-- Rancher Compose is baked into the plugin container and isn't configurable as it is the latest for the Rancher 1.6 stable
+- Rancher CLI is baked into the plugin container and isn't configurable as it is the latest for the Rancher 1.6 stable
 - Future versions will not take into account Rancher 2.1, I will create a new plugin for it called dubc/drone-rancher-stack-v2